Is PyVISA endorsed by National Instruments?

 I found a bug, how can I report it?

 Please report it on the Issue Tracker, including operating system, python version and library version.
 In addition you might add supporting information by pasting the output of this command:

 This error occurs when you have provided an invalid path for the VISA library.
 Check that the path provided to the constructor or in the configuration file

 This error occurs when you have not provided a path for the VISA library and

 PyVISA is not able to find it for you.
-You can solve it by providing the
+You can solve it by creating a configuration

 library path to the

 >>> visalib = VisaLibrary('/path/to/library')

 >>> rm = ResourceManager('Path to library')